CodeWringer/ambersteel/documents/en/templates/template-culture.md

 * When answering the questions below, try to answer only up to a maximum of 5, per section.
 * Try to evoke an idea, rather than noting specifics.
 The specifics should be derivable from the idea, when needed.
 * E. g. generalize, instead of outlining all laws regarding theft and slavery.
-  * > Thievery is not tolerated under any circumstance and will be met with harsh punishments.
+  * > Crime is not tolerated under any circumstance and will be met with harsh punishments.
-  * > Slavery is commonplace, encouraged and strictly regulated, so there shall be no doubt who owns who.
+  * > However, slavery is commonplace, encouraged and strictly regulated, so there shall be no doubt who owns who.

 ## TOC <!-- omit in TOC -->
 - [Template](#template)